solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Certain beds of Carboniferous limestone are almost wholly composed of minute spheroidal or fusiform bodies about 3.2 mm. (⅛ inch) in diameter and frequently produced and tubular at each end.
 Often several of these bodies are joined end to end in a chain.
 The weathered surface of a limestone rich in these structures is coarsely warty.
 The spheroids usually have a smooth but granular wall surrounding a clear mass of colloidal silica or of crystals of calcite.
 Brady* considered these bodies to be Sandy Foraminifera related to a living deep-sea form described by Sars as _Saccammina spherica_.
 Certainly when a chain of several little fusiform globules is isolated and mounted on a slide nothing could more closely resemble an arenaceous Foraminiferan.

-*) Brady, ' Monograph, Carboniferous and Permian Foraminifera.'
+*) Brady, _Monograph, Carboniferous and Permian Foraminifera_.
 Pal.
 Soc., 1876.

 Sections of typical Saccammina limestone, however, show that the Saccammina condition is due to mineralization of areas of nummulite shells, just as in the spheres of the hard chalks.
 Nummulitic shell-structure can be traced in continuity from the interior through the supposed walls of the spheres to the surrounding matrix.
 Brady figures certain "scars" in the form of granular concentric rings on the "test" of the supposed shells (Plate 12.
 Fig. 7, _l.c._).
 These structures are coiled disk-structures.
 Brady's drawing shows even the circles of the smaller bundles, one of the latter being equivalent to one of Ehrenberg's disklets.
 I can now make out in sections viewed with a lens features of the larger anatomy of the nummulites.
 The chain condition is found also in Jurassic oolite; and even the produced tubular structures occur, though only rarely, probably because the points have been dissolved out.
 Brady speaks of extensive formations of limestones being wholly made of Saccammina.
 The Elfhills formation, where this pseudomorph is well developed, used to be considered a concretionary limestone.